Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Linear Convergence of the Mean Shift and SCMS Algorithms on

-to which we apply the SCMS algorithm \eqref{scaled_SCMS} with different values of the step size $\eta$.
-The bandwidth parameters $h_1,h_2$ are both selected using \eqref{bw_ROT_Dir} so that $h_1=0.327$ and $h_2=0.736$.
-The initial set of mesh points is again chosen as the simulated dataset, and the tolerance level for terminating the algorithm is $\epsilon=10^{-7}$.

-On the one hand, similar to the results of simulation studies on the directional-linear data, Figure~\ref{fig:stepsize_DirDir} suggests that our SCMS algorithm with the proposed step size is able to identify the ridge of the estimated density and approximate the hidden manifold structure.
-On the other hand, this example also illustrates that the step size $\eta=1$ is not a desirable choice. \end{example}
+On the one hand, consistent with the results for the directional-linear data, \autoref{fig:stepsize_DirDir} suggests that our SCMS algorithm with the proposed step size \eqref{ROT_stepsize} effectively identifies the estimated density ridge and approximates the hidden manifold structure. n the other hand, this example highlights that selecting a step size of $\eta=1$ is suboptimal and leads to undesirable outcomes. \end{example}